WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 ## About

 **WPC Python driver** is also known as `pywpc` which contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.
-It supports python 3.8 to 3.10 in Windows 10 operating systems.
+It supports Python 3.8 to 3.10 in Windows 10 operating systems.

 In order to optimize driver API performance, we adopt [async/await](https://docs.python.org/3/library/asyncio.html) structure for the driver implementation as known as non-blocking mode.